bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 After building my first set of models, I went back and used scaled data in them, but results weren't much improved.
 In the end, I simply sorted my Kaggle submissions by RMSLE to see which had worked the best.

 Once I got the hang of linear, polynomial, multiple and GAM regression, I started to throw all sorts of variables into the mix.
-Most models faired poorly with one variable, but once I split into day/night hours, I got better results with combined models.
+Most models faired poorly with one variable, but once I split into day/night hours, I got better results by partitioning and then training separate models.

 ## 9. Conclusions and recommendations